joshpme/DoctrineEncryptBundle/Resources/doc/installation.md

 ### Step 2: Enable the bundle

-Enable the bundle in the Symfony2 kernel by adding it in your /app/AppKernel.php file:
+Enable the bundle in the Symfony, add it in your app/AppKernel.php file:

 ``` php
 public function registerBundles()